openxc/vi-firmware/docs/advanced/binary.rst

 data.
 Translated-style OpenXC messages are on average 30% smaller when using protobufs instead of JSON, and raw messages are around 60% smaller.
-This space savings comes at the cost of decreased flexibility and increased complexity in reciving and parsing the data.
+This space savings comes at the cost of decreased flexibility and increased complexity in receiving and parsing the data.

 The firmware does not currently support *receiving* binary-encoded messages - CAN write requests must still be sent in JSON.